Samsonjebaraj2023/MD_Format/Driveez_Table.md

 ### courses

+This table stores comprehensive information about courses offered by schools and branches, including pricing, duration, status, and additional data

 | Column          | Datatype   |Mandatory	| Description                                    |
 |--------------   |:----------:|:---------:|------------------------------------------------|
 | `Id`                | INT        | Yes | Unique identifier for each Course record  |